MattRyanCo/simple-urls-legacy/simple-urls-legacy/readme.txt

-=== Simple URLs Legacy by Cap Web Solutiuons ===
+=== Simple URLs Legacy ===
-Contributors: capwebsolutions
-Donate link: https://www.paypal.com/donate/?hosted_button_id=9XWWUHUSZAFRJ
+Contributors: capwebsolutions, nathanrice, studiopress, cliffpaulick, marksabbath, modernnerd Donate link: https://www.paypal.com/donate/?hosted_button_id=9XWWUHUSZAFRJ
 Tags: redirect, click tracking, custom post types Requires at least: 5.9
 Tested up to: 6.1
-Stable tag: 1.0.0
+Stable tag: 0.10.0

-Simple URLs Legacy is a complete URL management system that allows you create, manage, and track outbound links from your site.
+Simple URLs Legacy is a fork of the orignial plugin by Nathan Rice and Studiopress team.
+As such, it is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects, as it was meant to be.

 == Description ==

-Simple URLs Legacy is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects.
-The way it used to be.
+Simple URLs Legacy is a fork of the orignial plugin by Nathan Rice and Studiopress team.
+As such, it is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects, as it was meant to be.

 == Usage ==